 The main attraction that has made Khajurao a famous tourist destination is the beautiful temples with their complex structure and exquisite carvings on the walls.
-The illustrations, with minute attention to detail, chiselled on the Kaimur Sandstone, represent the happenings of a well developed civilization.
-While the temples are famous for its erotic sculptures, they form a very small part.
+The illustrations, with minute attention to detail, chiseled on the Kaimur Sandstone, represent the happenings of a well-developed civilization.
+While the temples are famous for their erotic sculptures, they form a very small part.

-Divided into Western, Eastern and Southern group of Temples, the Western Group is the largest and most important among them.
-Among the western group, Lakshamn, Jagdambi, Vishwanath, Chitragupta and Kandariya Mahadev are the more important temples.
+Divided into Western, Eastern, and Southern groups of Temples, the Western Group is the largest and most important among them.
+Among the western group, Lakshman, Jagdambi, Vishwanath, Chitragupta, and Kandariya Mahadev are the more important temples.
 In this group, with the exception of the Chitragupta Temple, which is the only Sun temple at Khajurao, all the temples belong to either Shiva or Vaishnava.
 Matangesvara Temple, which is said to have a natural ‘shivling’ towering over 8 feet, is the only temple of worship at Khajurao.

 The eastern group of temples, located near Khajurao Sagar, include the Brahmanical and Jaina temples.
 The Brahma temple is unique in the sense that it’s the only temple in the group made of granite.
 The Parshwanath Temple is the largest Jain temple at Khajurao.

-The Southern group comprises of the Duladeo Temple and the Chatrabhuja Temple.
+The Southern group comprises the Duladeo Temple and the Chatrabhuja Temple.
 The Chatrabhuja Temple is a little different since it’s the only local temple that does not have any erotic illustrations.
-The female lion headed carving along with the Ardha-nariswara image of Shiva is truly a magnificent representation.
+The female lion-headed carving along with the Ardha-nariswara image of Shiva is truly a magnificent representation.